-With an 18 departments working across different areas of the resort, a representative from each department was elected to help consider how each aspect of the operation could be more sustainable.
+With 18 different departments across the resort, a representative from each team was elected to help consider how each aspect of the operation could be more sustainable.

 Like many of these things, it started slowly, however the group has managed to make some headway so far by introducing some key changes across the staff, grounds and in-hotel operations.